Nischay-Pro/wifi-heat-mapper/README.md

 ![GUI-3](images/gui-3.png)

 3. Select `Benchmark` and wait for a few seconds (or minutes) depending on the graphs you have requested and the number of times benchmarks are repeated.
 Once benchmarking is done, the circle's fill color changes from gray to light blue.
+    * Benchmark results are automatically saved when they complete successfully.
-Alternatively, if you would like to rerun benchmarking, simply select any point using the cursor; the black border becomes blue.
+    * Alternatively, if you would like to rerun benchmarking, simply select any point using the cursor; the black border becomes blue.
 You can now right-click and select `Benchmark` to recapture metrics.

 ![GUI-4](images/gui-4.png)